mauvaisetroupe/machine-learning-specialization-coursera/c2-advanced-learning-algorithms/week2/README.md

 > <img src="./images/w02-09-Improved_implementation_of_softmax/img_2023-02-01_17-20-56.png">

-Algorithm that allows TensorFlow to not have to compute a as an intermediate term for logistic regression
+Algorithm that allows TensorFlow to not have to compute a as an intermediate term for logistic regression :
+- from_logits=True
+- linear' activation on output layer (instead of softmax)

 > <img src="./images/w02-09-Improved_implementation_of_softmax/img_2023-02-01_17-28-36.png">